 SerologicTesting: This test can detect SARS-CoV antibodies if it is present in the blood.
 If the patient has antibodies, they might possibly have a SARS infection.

 Culture Testing: This test involves culturing a small sample of fluid or tissue in a container.
 This testing method may not be reliable if it is used for diagnosis in the early stages of infection.

-If there is a new outbreak of SARS, you should inform your doctor whether you are from the outbreak region.
+If there is a new outbreak of SARS, a person should inform the doctor whether they are from the outbreak region.
 Avoid going to public places and maintain proper social distancing.
-If you are a healthcare professional, you should take additional precaution measures.
-You should particularly stay away from kids, as they may be affected soon.
+If a person is a healthcare professional, they should take additional precautionary measures.
+A person should particularly stay away from kids, as they may be affected soon.

 No medications have been identified till now.
 Due to the fast spread of the disease, many studies are performed to identify the spread and control of the disease.